"Unfortunate people to die like that, unprepared. Still, an act of perfect contrition." (U10.91)

 The color of a ticket reflects its price, hence the distance one could travel with it.
 Father Conmee bought a blue ticket.
 Before 1918, blue was a penny ticket.

-"Passing the ivy church he reflected that the ticket inspector usually made his visit when one had carelessly thrown away the ticket.
-The solemnity of the occupants of the car seemed to Father Conmee excessive for a journey so short and cheap.
-Father Conmee liked cheerful decorum."
+"Passing the ivy church he reflected that the ticket inspector usually made his visit when one had carelessly thrown away the ticket."
 (U10.118)

 We read at the bottom of this DUTC ticket: 'To be retained till collected.'